SamuelEarl/fanny-pack-ui-old/src/routes/components/checkbox/group/+page.svelte.md

 <br>

 You can see that the `selectedSuvOptions` array gets populated, but it gets populated with `true`, `false`, and `null` values instead of the value of the checkbox that was selected.
 This may or may not work for your situation.
+Also, binding default checked values might not work.
 There are other ways to work with "grouped" checkboxes and you can read more about this issue here: https://github.com/sveltejs/svelte/issues/2308.)

 In most cases it would probably be best to either create a series of regular `<Checkbox>` components and bind each one to its own variable or use this `<CheckboxGroup>` component, which will bind the checkbox values to an array.